1m1-github/AVM.jl/README.md

 &&
 ```

-...could be translated from the following julia code
+...could be translated from the following Julia code

 ```
 function main(transaction, args)